-At the height of the recession, US banks were the 40th safest in the world and, honestly, haven’t recovered as well as you would expect.
-In the Global Finance “World’s Safest Banks 2017” list, no American bank appears until #33 out of only fifty.
+At the height of the 2008 global recession, US banks were the 40th safest in the world and, honestly, haven’t recovered as well as you would expect.

 This is exactly why we speak so frequently about the concept of legal offshore banking.

-In a moment, I’ll share the five safest banks in the United States as reported by experts, but first, a few definitions.
+In a moment, we’ll share the five safest banks in the United States as reported by experts, but first, a few definitions.